-Current: frontal and / or individual control by applying docimological tests, solving problems / exercises, analyzing laboratory work as well as totalization works.
+Current: frontal and / or individual control by applying docimological tests, solving problems / exercises, laboratory work as well totalization works. analyzing as colloquium IV).

-colloquium IV).
 Final: Differentiated (semester Differentiated colloquium for Colloidal Chemistry is a combined one, consisting of the test-grid and oral test.
-The final grade for the differentiated colloquium will consist of the annual average score, the grid test and the oral test.
-To the differentiated colloquium are not admitted the students with the average annual score below grade 5, as well as students who have not recovered absences from the practical works.
-The average grade is calculated from the notes of three totalizing works and individual works.
+The final grade for the differentiated colloquium will consist of the annual average score, the grid the oral To the differentiated colloquium are not admitted the students with the average annual score below grade 5, as well as students who have not recovered absences from the practical works.
+The average grade is calculated from the notes of three totalizing works and individual